 How to Select Houseplants

 Even in a crowded house, a little imagination reveals plenty of places for houseplants.
 On top of the refrigerator, nestled on a bookcase, on a piano, or in the corner of a bathroom are all great spots for plants.
 Houseplants can help decorate a room, add to the décor, bring a sense of style and even bring a sense of the outdoors inside.
 Best of all, many are easy to maintain with very little effort.
-Since you control the environment, you can choose almost anything to grow indoors.
 As long as you provide the plant with the moisture, potting soil, plant food and light it requires, you should be successful with virtually any houseplant.

-If your house doesn't get much light, you may still be able to grow houseplants that don't require a lot of natural light.
+If your house doesn't get much light, you may still be able to grow houseplants that don't require a lot of direct natural light.
 Try growing pothos, heart-leaf philodendron, snake plant, arrowhead vine, cast iron plant, dieffenbachia or Chinese evergreen.
 A great option if you're looking for a plant that will flower in low-light growing conditions is the peace lily.
-If you have bright, sunny spots in your home, try growing Norfolk Island pine, dracaena, fiddle-leaf fig, spider plant, croton, jade, or rubber plant.
+If you have bright, sunny spots in your home, try growing Norfolk Island pine, dracaena, fiddle leaf fig, spider plant, croton plant, jade, or rubber plant.

 If you see a plant you like in someone's home, ask them what it is and what it needs to grow along with where it was purchased.
-For other ideas, just visit your local nursery or garden center, browse Pinterest, surf the Internet or simply pick up a book at the library.
+For other ideas, just visit your local nursery or garden center, browse Pinterest, surf the Internet, pick up a book at the library, or check out our Indoor Gardening section.
 Florists often sell houseplants and are knowledgeable sources who can help match plants to your specific conditions.

 Houseplants aren't just green.
-African violets, cyclamen, poinsettias and azaleas are a few plants that provide color during dreary winter and early spring months, and the leaves of the croton plant are glorious shades of red, yellow and orange year-round.
+African violets, cyclamen, poinsettias, and paperwhites are a few plants that provide color during dreary winter and early spring months, and the leaves of the croton plant are glorious shades of red, yellow, and orange year-round.
+Succulents also come in a range of lovely colors.
 There are plenty of options for adding a little vibrant color to your home.

-Mix up container sizes, colors and material, like copper pots, ceramic glazed pots or lined wicker-style pots.
-And don't forget plant stands, shelves and other decorating ideas to help add some spice to your indoors.
+Mix up container sizes, shapes, colors, and materials, like copper pots, ceramic glazed pots, and lined wicker-style pots.
+And don't forget plant stands, shelves, and other decorating ideas to help add some spice to your indoors.